agaveplatform/deployer/docs/source/Getting Started/sandbox.rst

 What’s Next?
 ^^^^^^^^^^^^

-Now that you have Agave Platform successfully running in your environment, try it out by running the `run_postman.plbk` playbook.
+Now that you have Agave Platform successfully running in your environment, try it out by running the `run_postman_tests.plbk` playbook.

 Method 2: Using the Agave Deployer image
 -----------------------------------------